Mainie Wool - A Uniquely Australian Fashion Story

 Authentic Aboriginal Designs from Mainie's Woolmark Australian Merino Wool Collection

-The Mainie Australian Merino wool scarf collection is a testament to our commitment to be a sustainable designer fashion label that embraces impeccable business ethics and social responsibility principles.
+The latest Mainie Australian Merino wool scarf collection is a testament to our commitment to be a sustainable designer fashion label that embraces impeccable business ethics and social responsibility principles.

 From left: Desert Journey Dreaming by Mary Napangardi Gallagher, Desert Tracks Dreaming by Valma Nakamarra White, Rock Pools Dreaming by Joy Nangala Brown